 Amy received her Master's in Physician Assistant Sudies and Public Health from the University of Iowa in 1994.
 As a PA-C, she has worked primarily in rural family medicine and is currently in private practice in Burlington.
-Her experience includes 12 years in Darrington, where the absence of educational resources inspired her to develop a program individualized for her diabetic patients.
+Her experience includes 12 years in Darrington, where the absence of educational resources inspired her to develop a program individualized for her diabetes patients.
 Amy earned her certification as a diabetes educator in 2003 and developed diabetes education programs for both Cascade Valley and Skagit Valley Hospitals.
 She has done extensive teaching in all areas of diabetes self management, and most enjoys working with insulin dependent patients, developing individualized insulin plans and helping them to best understand and manage their specific medication regimens.

 Randy Elde, RPh, CDE